crazyelectron-io/home-jelly/README.md

 # homeserver
-Jellyfin and Jellyseerr stacj managed with Komo.do.
+Jellyfin and Jellyseerr stack managed with Komo.do.